Updated December 2020

 Speaking about Pics.io, we are lucky to have remote work culture deeply rooted in the DNA of our company.
 Since day one, we’ve been developing a remote working mindset among our colleagues & it has proved to be more than rewarding.
 As of today, around half of our team is working remotely, in three different time zones.
 Without any discomfort whatsoever!

-Much of our success is due to software tools that we use in our daily routine making our remote work possible.
+Much of our success is due to remote technologies that we use in our daily routine making our remote work possible.
 It took us some time to develop an efficient ecosystem of instruments to support our distributed collaboration.
 And now we would like to share our best practices with you.

-Here are our top 6 tools for efficient remote working.
+Here are our top 7 work from home apps for efficient remote working.

 The second tool that greatly facilitates our remote working is our own app that we develop.
 Pics.io is a cloud-based digital asset management solution.
 In other words, it’s a service that helps your team easily locate & reuse all digital assets you have: visuals, marketing banners, landing page designs, various icons, videos… you name it.